-11 Genius Things You Can Do with Tea Bags: What To Do with Yesterday’s Earl Grey
+11 Genius Things You Can Do with Tea Bags: Reuse Ideas (With Pictures)

 If you’re an avid tea drinker, you may cringe at all of the disposable tea bags you go through in a short period of time.
 We don’t want to waste our resources, whether that be paper or the remaining nutrients in the used tea leaves, so thankfully there are some ways to recycle your tea bags once you’ve used them to brew your perfect cup of English Breakfast.